heathensoft/lwjgl-guide/guide/chapter07.md

 ### Generating Textures

 To generate a texture we can call one of these factory methods.
-They will generate a texture and set the texture target (final / cannot be changed)
+They will generate a texture and set the texture target.

 ```
 public static Texture generate1D(int width);